Breakthrough Shrines Workshop – My 2005 Notes

 If you’re covering a matchbook, put the adhesive on the matchbook, then stick a too-large piece of paper/fabric to it.

-The matches are best held in place by a thin bead of hot glue along the bottom edge.
+A thin bead of hot glue along the bottom edge is best for holding the matches in place.
 It will blob up, so use just a little.

 ‘Create’ Pocket Shrine (winged)